Defective products can cause serious and even fatal injuries. Victims may face steep health-care bills, and they may not be able to return to work.

 To win these cases, it is imperative that plaintiffs were using the product as the manufacturer intended.
 The purpose for which you were using the product must complement its design.

 If a defective product harmed you or a loved one, then you have to prove – beyond a reasonable doubt – these four factors to win compensation.
 Finding success in these cases requires an extensive investigation and a solid legal strategy.

-To start planning your case with a personal-injury attorney, call the Law Office of Brian K. Branch at 505-207-4401.
+To start planning your case with a personal-injury attorney, call the Law Office of Brian K. Branch, PC at 505-207-4401.